AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 1. User requests to <ins>find client (Use Case 3)</ins> or find the client to edit from the displayed client list.
 2. User requests to edit the client's details.
-3. FitFlow stores the new details of the client and indicates success.
+3. FitFlow stores the new details of the client and indicates success.<br>
-4. FitFlow updates the details of the client on the displayed client list.<br>
    Use case ends.

 **Extensions**